DannyNgLiuu/wallet-finder/README.md

 I used XPATH because there were multiple buttons with the same class name.

 Changed the print to just the address along with the ranking.

+Removed printing and only adding addresses to a csv file.

+Using Pandas library to find the intersections of the wallets.

+Done for now but I might revisit where I will have the win percentage next to each wallet.

+I will probably do that after I finish wallet-tracking.py.